 Depending on the support needed or the plan of action set for the child, we then help the family become aware and pursue the various options available.
 Our first choice of options is always to leverage as much of existing Non profit or Government program which can meet our objective at the lowest cost.
 However in cases where we deem necessary, we may take over the financial burden so that family still gets a choice of the "right" path for their child without having to worry about "how they will pay for it".

-For our Phase 1, we plan to run our support program with full time dedicated field staff who will also double as a local tuition teacher.
+We deliver our support program through our Centers staffed with full time dedicated field staff who will also double as a local tuition teacher.
 One staff would assist 15-20 children/families.
-By and large we will try and recruit field staff from the same community or from our alumni so that besides getting an employment, they also help our mission by becoming a force-multiplier within their "hives".
+By and large we recruit field staff from the same community or from our alumni so that besides getting an employment, they also help our mission by becoming a force-multiplier within their "hives".
 Who else will be able to understand and guide us better in this?
 We will also establish partnership with as many existing Non Profits and Educational Providers as we can so that our children have access to them when required.

 From our experience of having worked with 7-8 children/families for last several years, some of the challenges that we encountered and which we think will still continue to challenge us are as follows:-